themanyone/firstpage/README.md

 description : Nerd stuff
 url : https://thenerdshow.com
 ```
-The above shortcut instruct FirstPage to put a link to The Nerd Show in the menu under "docs" and "help."
+The above shortcut file, when uploaded to the server, instruct FirstPage to put a link to The Nerd Show in the menu under "docs" and "help."
 The order of the elements is not critical.
 Try it!
 There are no real restrictions on what can go in a shortcut.
 This README is actually a cache shortcut that FirstPage uses to cache a more up-to-date copy of itself in the menu under "docs".

 ## Use GitHub as a Blogging Platform